 The two families involved in this incident walked from Bihac to Croatia and wanted to continue to Zagreb to apply for asylum there.
-When the whole group was walking in a forest, close to the village Slunj (Croatian inner land), they were detected by 10 police officers, wearing black uniforms which the family referred to as “commando”.
-According to the family members, the “commandos” were acting polite towards them, questioned them about their nationality and their intentions in Croatia.
+When the whole group was walking in a forest, close to the village Slunj (Croatian), they were detected by 10 police officers, wearing black uniforms.
+According to the family members, the officers were acting polite towards them, questioned them about their nationality and their intentions in Croatia.
 They also offered them water, acted nicely to the children, and further offered transport to a hospital to one of the men who fell while walking in the forest.

 At the police station, the father of one family clearly stated that he and his whole family wanted to apply for asylum in Croatia and asked the officers to call the UNHCR for the assistance with the asylum procedure.
 But the police did not call UNHCR, they only took photos of all family members and wrote down their names.
 Then, the police told the families that asylum was not a problem for them and asked them to wait for transportation to a Croatian asylum accommodation center.
 The families were locked in a small room while waiting at the police station:

 We got closed in the police station, in a very small room, and I could not breathe there and I was vomiting.
 I asked the police to open the door but they took batons and started hitting it.
 She [a police officer] said that only if you need a toilet, she would open the door.